Divorce Mediation vs Lawyer: Which is Right for You?

 What is a Lawyer’s Role?

-But at a very high level, in a standard lawyer divorce, each divorcing spouse hires their own lawyer to identify, negotiate and attempt to resolve the issues required to end their marriage.
+But at a very high level, in a standard lawyer divorce, each divorcing spouse hires their own lawyer to help them complete the steps required for divorce, and to advocate on their behalf.

 The two lawyers will enter into negotiations on behalf of their clients regarding the issues.